serverlessworkflow/specification/specification.md

 ```

 Here we define two reusable expression functions.
 Expressions in Serverless Workflow
-are evaluated against the workflow data.
+can be evaluated against the workflow, or workflow state data.
 Note that different data filters play a big role as to which parts of the
-workflow data are selected.
+workflow data are being evaluated by the expressions.
 Reference the
-[State Data Filtering](#State-data-filters) section for more information on this.
+[State Data Filtering](#State-Data-Filtering) section for more information on this.

 Our expression function definitions can now be referenced by workflow states when they need to be evaluated.
 For example: